sciencehistory/scihist_digicoll/README.md

   * Note also we have some additional entrypoints, such as an admin.js we only load in admin layout, with JS we can avoid loading for the public to keep things smaller for them.

 * Vite has a dev server you can run by `./bin/vite dev` in it's own terminal window.
-While things should still work without the vite dev server runnign -- vite will on-demand build the assets similarly to how it does for production -- using the vite dev server will give you faster compilation; better error messages; and CSS sourcemaps which are pretty important for debugging CSS.
+While things should still work without the vite dev server runnign -- vite will on-demand build the assets similarly to how it does for production -- using the vite dev server will give you faster compilation; better error messages; and **CSS source maps** which are pretty important for debugging CSS.

 * If anything odd is going on, or vite build seems out of sync, `./bin/vite clobber` might be a good idea.